Fire and rescue services

 Waterborne, foodborne, and other infectious diseases occur, including:

-If you test positive for COVID-19 while in South Korea, local authorities recommend isolating for 5 days.
+If you test positive for COVID-19 while in South Korea, you will need to follow local isolation guidelines.

 Use normal hygiene precautions, including: